-After all these years of traveling to this amazing country – let me sum up my top experiences that will make you fall in love with Greece.
+After all these years of traveling to this amazing country – let me sum up my top experiences that will make you fall in love with Greece!

 1. Olimpia: Where it all started

-And even though the stadium was smaller than I expected (honestly, if no one told me it was THE stadium – I’d never guess) – being able to visit the birthplace of the modern Olímpic Games was such an experience.
+And even though the Olympic Games stadium was smaller than I expected (honestly, if no one told me it was THE stadium – I’d never guess), but being able to visit the birthplace of the modern Olympic Games feels exciting anyway.

 2. Athens: Visiting Acropolis

 4.Getting lost on Crete